-VAT is one of the key issues for business post-Brexit.
-You need at present to assume that UK companies will have to pay VAT upfront when importing.
-As part of your contingency planning, you should therefore assess the potential impact of this change on your cash-flow.
+Changes in VAT payments as a result of Brexit could hit UK businesses hard.
+It is assumed that UK companies will have to pay VAT upfront when importing.
+You should, therefore, assess the potential impact of this change on your cash-flow.

-Unless the UK remains in the Customs Union, goods from the EU will have to be treated like all other imports after Brexit and will attract VAT by the 15th day of the following month.
+Unless the UK remains in the Customs Union, goods from the EU will have to be treated like all other imports after Brexit and VAT will be payable by the 15th day of the following month

 The British Retail Consortium has said it is concerned about the government’s lack of strategy about the tax, which increased from 17.5% to 20% in 2011.
 Their CEO told the BBC in January 2018 that:

 “It’s ridiculous to assume that it would be easy to bring forward the timings on such significant amounts of cash.
 Retailers need to know what their liability on tax will be and what measures are going to be taken to avoid this hit to cash flow with new costs on importing goods from Europe and higher potential pressure on prices for ordinary shoppers.”

 UK view on a No Deal Brexit for VAT – August 2018

 The government aims “to keep VAT procedures as close as possible to what they are now” after Brexit, there will be some inevitable changes in the event of no-deal.
 The main document can be found here.

 We advise members to scrutinise the detail of the announcement, to be clear on which elements would affect them: we highlight below some of the headline issues.

 Accounting for import VAT on goods imported into the UK: the government will introduce postponed accounting for import VAT on goods brought into the UK.
 UK VAT registered businesses importing goods to the UK will be able to account for import VAT on their VAT return, rather than paying import VAT on or soon after the time that the goods arrive at the UK border.
 This will apply both to imports from the EU and non-EU countries.